 Hermeticism and Alchemy

 Hermeticism was the most popular complementary form of Christianity available during the middle ages.
-It is a secret tradition based on fourteen books known as the Corpus Hermeticum, attributed to Hermes Trismegistus that provided esoteric insights into Christianity.
+It is a secret tradition based on fourteen books known as the Corpus Hermeticum, attributed to Hermes Trismegistus, that provided esoteric insights into Christianity.
 The Hermetic tradition refers to alchemy, magic, and astrology.
 The texts are distinguished into two categories: the philosophical, which deals with issues of philosophy, and technical hermetic, which emphasizes magic and alchemy.
 The Hermetic teachings supposedly traveled from Alexandria, Egypt to Western Europe between 150 and 300 AD.
 Europeans attributed the teachings to Pythagoras (570 BC-500 BC), ancient Chaldeans, Egyptians, and the Persian prophet, Zoroaster (658 BC-551 BC).
-Hermetic alchemy and magic underwent a revival in Europe during the nineteenth century and was practiced by the Hermetic Order of the Golden Dawn, Aurum Solis, and Eliphas Lévi.
+Hermetic alchemy and magic underwent a revival in Europe during the nineteenth century and were practiced by the Hermetic Order of the Golden Dawn, Aurum Solis, and Eliphas Lévi.

 The search for cosmic secrets increased during the Middle Ages through the study of mathematics, astronomy, and alchemy.
 In Europe, alchemy provided an alternative to orthodox Christianity.
 Originally, alchemy was not a practical science of metallurgy, chemistry, and astrology but a spiritual venture.
 It was supposed to transform the practitioner through enchanting powers, which would allow the discovery of elixirs and secrets of transmutation.
 Developments during this time in spirituality and magical science contributed to establishing a tradition of alternative belief systems.